aquasarus/Starfield-Interactive-Smart-Slate/README.md

 # Welcome to Starfield ISS (Interactive Smart Slate)
+*A vastly higher tech Data Slate than Starfield's in-game version.*

 ## Overview
 Starfield has such great potential for exploration content, but Survey Data in its current state serves as little more than a paper punch card.
 This app will help you gather your very own survey data in a viewable and searchable manner.
 The primary directive of this app (and all subsequent updates) is to help make exploration in Starfield more fun and rewarding.

 ### Limitations
 - *Read no further if the following limitations are a dealbreaker for you.*
 - **This is not a mod.** This standalone app is not connected to your Starfield game instance in any way.
-All data entry must be made manually, though efforts will be made to make it as easy as possible.
+All data entry must be done manually, though efforts will be made to make it as easy as possible.
 - **Windows only.** This is my first time building a Windows app and I wanted to minimize overhead of learning too many things at once.
 So a cross-platform mobile app is off the table for now.

 ### Features